EshuShango/instr_primer_prompt/HowToDoc/README.md

 [The Power of Primer Prompts: Crafting Personalized Conversations with ChatGPT](https://dev.to/ota/the-power-of-primer-prompts-crafting-personalized-conversations-with-chatgpt-4hlm)

 ###  I )
-- #### Place the prompt below within your 'Custom Instructions', "What would you like ChatGPT to know about you to provide better responses?" [inputBox] as followed.
+- #### Place the prompt below within your 'Custom Instructions',<br/> "What would you like ChatGPT to know about you to provide better responses?" [inputBox] as followed.
 ![Alt text](assets/instructionBox.png)